Volumes of subset Minkowski sums and the Lyusternik region: Concluding remarks and open questions

 \item The central problem posed in this paper-- that of a full characterization of the Lyusternik region for $M>2$ -- seems quite difficult in general.
 It should however be possible to improve on our (inclusion) bounds or to put forward qualitative properties of these sets.
 From the discussion of the counterexample showing that partial sums cannot reach all supermodular set functions, it is clear that characterizing the region would require at least to be able to say that if the two-by-two sums are not too big, then the sets are not far from convex and thus the three-by-three sum is not too big either.
 Such considerations lead towards refined stability results (see, e.g., \cite{FJ15}) and additive combinatorics, and would be very interesting to pursue.

 \item It is natural to ask what the analogue of the Lyusternik region looks like when, instead of allowing all compact sets, one restricts to convex sets.
-In this case, the question becomes clearly related to mixed volumes and their properties-- indeed, supermodularity properties of mixed volumes are discussed in \cite{FMZ21}, some properties of the reverse kind (log-submodularity) that hold for special subclasses of convex sets are discussed in \cite{FMZ21, FMMZ21}, and some extensions to measures beyond Lebesgue measure are discussed in \cite{FLMZ21}.
-We remark that studies of regions involving the set of possible mixed volumes of convex bodies have been undertaken in a series of works in convex geometry (see, e.g., \cite{She60, HHS12}); however there does not appear to be a direct connection between our work and those results because our interest is focused on what can be said for general compact sets.
+In this case, the question becomes clearly related to mixed volumes and their properties-- indeed, supermodularity properties of mixed volumes are discussed in \cite{FMZ22}, some properties of the reverse kind (log-submodularity) that hold for special subclasses of convex sets are discussed in \cite{FMZ22, FMMZ22}, and the possibility of extensions to more general measures absolutely continuous with respect to Lebesgue measure is discussed in \cite{FLMZ22}.
+Clearly the well known Alexandrov-Fenchel inequalities (see, e.g., \cite[Section 20.3]{BZ88:book} for a classical account and \cite{SH19,CKMS19} for recent developments) are also key constraints on the collection of mixed volumes.
+We remark that studies of regions involving the set of possible mixed volumes of convex bodies have been undertaken in a series of works in convex geometry (see, e.g., \cite{She60, HHS12, AS21}); however there does not appear to be a direct connection between our work and those results because our interest is focused on what can be said for general compact sets.